bitcoin-s/bitcoin-s/docs/applications/server.md

  - `loadwallet` `walletname` `passphrase` - Loads a wallet
     - `walletname` - Name to associate with this seed
     - `passphrase` - Passphrase to decrypt this seed with
- - `getwalletname` - Returns the name of the current wallet
  - `listwallets` - Returns a list of all wallets

 ### DLC